 You love your pasture-raised chickens.
-They allow you an opportunity to enjoy creation, make a little money, and watching them is non-stop entertainment!
+They allow you an opportunity to enjoy creation, and make a little money, and watching them is non-stop entertainment!

 But are you getting the best eggs possible?